#What is GDPR?

 We created a Data Protection Team which is focused on engineering improvements to our systems, processes and our products to comply with the standards required by the GDPR.

-This team is focused on organizational changes for handling data protection issues, including compliance with consent and other requirements for how to lawfully collect personal data; improvements to systems and processes to comply with rights of individuals to access, review, correct or delete any personal data that is processed in our systems; ensure that our own data collection privacy disclosures new data processing agreements, as necessary; and, improving disaster response procedures and notification processes for responding to potential data breaches.
+This team focused on organizational changes for handling data protection issues, including compliance with consent and other requirements for how to lawfully collect personal data; improvements to systems and processes to comply with rights of individuals to access, review, correct or delete any personal data that is processed in our systems; ensuring that our own data collection privacy disclosures and data processing agreements are revised, as necessary; and, improving disaster response procedures and notification processes for responding to potential data breaches.

 Parse.ly considers it a core operational responsibility to ensure first-party analytics is used responsibly and within the guidelines set by GDPR and other privacy frameworks.

-We ask that customers reach out to their account representative if they need the direct help of our Infosec or Data Protection teams.
+We ask that customers reach out to their account representative if they need the direct help of our Infosec Team or our Data Protection Team.